-As taxes on advertising and insurance are levied on a resident party, they cannot be relieved using a tax treaty.
+The remittance tax is levied on a resident party and cannot be relieved using a tax treaty.

-Ukraine decided that the MLI should cover all of its DTTs (except for the recently signed treaty with Qatar), but not all other countries choose to apply the MLI to their treaties with Ukraine.
-Therefore, not all treaties with Ukraine will be modified by the MLI.
+The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) came into force for Ukraine on 1 December 2019.
+Ukraine decided that the MLI should cover all its DTTs (except for the treaty with Qatar), but not all other countries choose to apply the MLI to their treaties with Ukraine.
+Therefore, not all treaties with Ukraine are modified by the MLI.

 Ukraine chose the following MLI novelties/amendments to apply to its treaties: